4S1ght/Gilded/README.md

 ```

 ## Easing
-The easing object accessible under the letter `f` contains a ready to use list of animation timing functions.
+Gilded exports a set of easing functions letting you change the behavior of a transition.

 Available methods include: